Nesvilab/MSFragger/README.md

 3. Once you obtained the MSFragger software, the latest version of the software can be downloaded (under the same license terms as the original version) using the [Upgrade site](https://msfragger.arsci.com/upgrader/).

 ## Running MSFragger
 The easiest way to run MSFragger/Philosopher tools is using [FragPipe GUI](https://github.com/Nesvilab/FragPipe).
+FragPipe also includes additional tools such as DIA-Umpire SE module for DIA data, and spectral library building module.

-For users who prefer the command-line option, please see a detailed tutorial on running MSFragger/Philosopher on the Philosopher [site](http://philosopher.nesvilab.org/example_2.html).
+For command-line option, see a detailed [Tutorial](http://philosopher.nesvilab.org/example_2.html).

 ## Release Notes
 The latest version of MSFragger was released on 2019-02-22.